What happens if I get a fine or PCN?

 How to appeal a fine

-If you wish to appeal a fine that has been transferred to you, you must appeal directly with the issuing authority, as OEV was not the driver of the vehicle.
+If you wish to appeal a fine that has been transferred to you, you must appeal directly to the issuing authority, as OEV was not the driver of the vehicle.

 How does the appeal process work?